 |MSRP Price||$3,399.95 (as introduced; check price)||$3,299.95 (as introduced; check price)|

 Clearly, the Nikon D850 and Z7 have plenty of similarities.
 In fact, aside from the expected differences between a DSLR and a mirrorless camera, the two cameras are remarkably alike.
-The Z7 has a smaller, lighter form factor and an electronic viewfinder, while the D850 has a vastly better battery life and an optical viewfinder.
+The Z7 has a smaller, lighter form factor and an electronic viewfinder, while the D850 has a better battery life and an optical viewfinder.
 Another key difference between the two cameras is storage media – Nikon decided to go with a single XQD memory card slot on the Z7 instead of two memory card slots that we see on the Nikon D850.
-For video shooters, the Nikon Z7 is also a superior option, thanks to 4:2:2 10-bit recording with N-Log, which is absent on the D850.
-The only other major feature difference is the number of autofocus points, which favors the Z7, although that doesn’t mean the Z7’s autofocus system is actually faster or more reliable (yet to be tested).
+For video shooters, the Nikon Z7 is a superior option, thanks to 4:2:2 10-bit recording with N-Log, which is absent on the D850.

-Still, not everything is the same.
-The Z7 has in-body image stabilization (IBIS) that can compensate up to 5 stops, the first time we’ve seen such a thing in a Nikon camera, and that’s a big deal.
+Along with that, the Nikon Z7 has in-body image stabilization (IBIS) that can compensate up to 5 stops, the first time we’ve seen such a thing in a Nikon camera, and that’s a big deal.
 Considering that it works with adapted F-mount lenses, you now have image stabilization on any lens you own, going back decades.
 This is a big deal for both photography and video work.
 Also, the Nikon Z7 has 9 FPS shooting built-in, while the D850 requires a separate grip (adding to the weight and price) to get the same.

-It is worth stating the obvious, too: these two cameras have different form factors, and they won’t handle in the same way.
+It is also worth stating the obvious: These cameras have different form factors, and they won’t handle in the same way.
 Aside from the smaller size of the Z7, which leads to a shorter grip, there are many differences in the control arrangements of these two cameras.
 A big one is that the Z7 has a mode dial with three custom setting options, while the D850 has a button to change PASM modes, as well as menu banks for custom settings.
 Some of the cameras’ buttons are in entirely different places, too, mainly to accommodate the Z7’s change to right-hand dominant controls.

-My opinion so far is that the Z7 layout takes the best of Nikon’s consumer and professional DSLR controls and puts them in a single camera.
+My opinion is that the Z7 layout takes the best of Nikon’s consumer and professional DSLR controls and puts them in a single camera.
 It not only has the joystick and AF-ON button of the D850, but also the custom settings of Nikon’s less expensive DSLRs that many people prefer.
-Unless there are any unforeseen handling issues with the right-hand dominant controls, I suspect the Z7 will be among the best-handling Nikon cameras ever made.
-The only issue up in the air is why the Z7 doesn’t have a dedicated AF mode button, like nearly all of Nikon’s advanced cameras do.
-I suspect this will be an option we can assign to one of the custom function buttons on the front of the camera, but that remains to be seen.
+The Z7 could still use one or two more custom function buttons, but overall, the handling is about as good as it gets.
+The D850 also has excellent handling, but it’s significantly larger and bulkier side-by-side.

 Which Camera Should You Get?

-As the specifications comparisons show, the Nikon Z7 is ahead of the D850 in some noticeable ways, although they’re quite close overall.
-Indeed, I’d say the two cameras are positioned more side-by-side on the market rather than one ahead of the other.
-Since the D850 currently sells for $3,300, and the Z7 sells for $3,400, the ultimate question is even more important: which camera is the better choice for your photography?
+As the specifications comparisons showed, the Nikon Z7 is ahead of the D850 in some interesting new ways, such as the addition of IBIS, but the two cameras are quite close overall.
+Indeed, I’d say they are positioned more side-by-side on the market rather than one ahead of the other.